This is a basic look at the Big Five Personality Traits and a quick comparison to the Myers Briggs Personality Type Indicator (MBTI).

 - Self consciousness

 Take the test.
 The Big Five Personality Traits.

-The big five personality traits test has some parallels with the Myers Briggs Personality Type Indicator.
-Extroversion and introversion is of course there on the MBTI, however many of the introverted character traits have been extracted and added to the openness trait on the big five traits dimension scale.
+The big five personality traits test has some similarities with the Myers Briggs Personality Type Indicator.
+Extroversion and introversion is of course there on the MBTI.
+However many of the introverted character traits can now be found on the openness trait on the big five traits dimension scale.

 The conscientious trait in the big five is very similar and comparable to the judging and perception trait in the MBTI.

 Agreeableness is similar to thinkers and feelers on the MBTI system.